IT WAS 20 YEARS AGO

 by Amber Dallman and Chera L. Sevcik

-A hot, 95-degree day did not stop 25 citizens and community leaders from attending a walkability and bikeability workshop in St. James on Tuesday, September 11.
+A hot, 95-degree day did not stop 25 citizens and community leaders from attending a walkability workshop in St. James on Tuesday, September 11.
 The workshop, facilitated by the Minnesota Department of Health, provided communities in Watonwan County with information on how street and community design is essential to increasing physical activity levels and improving the health of their community.

 Participants spent an hour learning how to increase safety and support people who want to walk and bike more through the “5 E” approach.
 The "5 Es" include: evaluation, engineering, education, enforcement and encouragement.
 The group then put on their walking shoes and went for a mile walk around St. James to practice completing a "walkability audit."
 Upon returning, participants broke into smaller groups based on the communities they were from.
 The groups brainstormed ideas and strategies they could apply back home.